mateuslippstein/hotel/README.md

 spring.datasource.url=jdbc:h2:mem:hotel-database;
 ```

+## Authentication

+The application utilizes JWT (JSON Web Token) authentication.
+Before making API calls, you must generate a valid token.
+There are three endpoints with no authentication:

+1. Welcome:
+        "/auth/welcome": This endpoint is designed for testing purposes to validate the authentication process.

+2. Create a New User:
+        "/auth/addNewUser": You can use this endpoint to create a new user, which will be used to generate the necessary tokens for authentication.

+3. Generate Authentication Token:
+        "/auth/generateToken": This self-explanatory endpoint receives the necessary credentials (created on /auth/addNewUser) to generate the authentication token required for accessing authenticated endpoints.

+Make sure to generate and include a valid token before attempting to access authenticated endpoints.

 ## Running the application with Docker
 To build and run the Spring Boot application using Docker, follow these steps: